 An emblematic example is the Kadam Haat brand, which had a structure based on a theme burdened by multiple builders and third-party scripts.
 Before the optimization intervention, the store suffered from a mobile LCP of 4.8 seconds and a total page weight of 8.2MB.
 The excessive latency made the shopping experience frustrating, especially for users browsing with suboptimal mobile coverage.

 The intervention involved the systematic removal of residual builder code and the reconstruction of critical sections in native Liquid.
-The technical results were radical: the page weight was reduced to 1.4MB (an 83% reduction) and the mobile LCP dropped to 2.1 seconds, perfectly within Google's "Good" parameters.
+The technical results were radical: page weight was reduced to 1.4MB (an 83% reduction), and mobile LCP dropped to 2.1 seconds, perfectly meeting Google's "Good" parameters.
 This performance improvement triggered a positive domino effect on business metrics, leading to a 33% increase in mobile conversion rate and an 18% increase in organic traffic due to improved SEO ranking.

 Strategic Impact: SeaVees and Online Store 2.0

 The SeaVees brand undertook a migration to Online Store 2.0, focusing on reducing loading times to maximize the effectiveness of flash sales.
-The custom architecture based on modular Liquid components allowed for a 38% improvement in average loading times, saving over a second per session.
-The financial result was a 20% increase in revenue from flash sales year-over-year, despite traffic remaining stable.
+The custom architecture based on modular Liquid components allowed for a 38% improvement in average loading times, saving over one second per session.
+The financial result was a 20% increase in flash sale revenue year-on-year, despite stable traffic.
 This demonstrates that site speed not only attracts more users but also makes the conversion of existing ones much more efficient, reducing friction in the checkout funnel.

 4. Advanced FAQs for Merchants and Developers